vlvovch/Thermal-FIST/docs/quickstart.md

 This will build the libraries in `build/lib`, the QtHRG gui in `build/bin`, and a couple of sample macro in `build/bin/routines`.

+Please see also the commands listed in the [.travis.yml](../.travis.yml) file for another example of building and running the package under the Linux system.

 ### QtThermalFIST

 The standard analysis can be performed within the gui.